helarie98/Global-Climate-Trends-and-Geographic-Drivers-of-Temperature-Variation-1891-2012-/README.md

 How have global temperatures evolved over the past century, and what geographic factors drive regional climate differences?

 Understanding long-term climate patterns is essential for organizations involved in:

-Agriculture
+- Agriculture
-Infrastructure planning
+- Infrastructure planning
-Energy management
+- Energy management
-Environmental policy
+- Environmental policy
-Climate risk assessment
+- Climate risk assessment
-Dataset

 ---

 Dataset: GlobalLandTemperaturesByMajorCity